1jour1vin

 Terroirs

-Clay-limestone soils, located on the third terrace, facing east and west
+Clay-limestone soils, located on the third terrace, facing the rising and setting sun

 Viticulture